Musa al-Sadr

-Born in the Chaharmardan neighborhood of Qom, Iran, he underwent both seminary and secular studies in Iran.
-He belongs to the Sadr family from Jabal Amel in Lebanon, a branch of the Musawi family tracing to Musa Ibn Jaafar, the seventh Shia Imam and ultimately to the Islamic prophet Muhammad through his daughter Fatima.
+Born in the Chaharmardan neighborhood in Qom, Iran, to an Iranian-Lebanese father and a Lebanese mother, he underwent both seminary and secular studies in Iran.
+He belongs to the Al-Sadr family from Jabal Amel in Lebanon, a branch of the Musawi family which traces its roots to Musa Ibn Jaafar, the seventh Shia Imam.
 Therefore, Musa al-Sadr is often styled with the honorific title Sayyid.
 He left Qom for Najaf to study theology and returned to Iran after the 1958 Iraqi coup d'état.

-Some years later, Sadr went to Tyre, Lebanon as the emissary of Ayatollahs Borujerdi and Hakim.
+Some years later, al-Sadr went to Tyre, Lebanon as the emissary of Ayatollahs Borujerdi and Hakim.
+From Tyre, he published the periodical Maktabi Islam.
 Fouad Ajami called him a "towering figure in modern Shi'i political thought and praxis".
-He gave the Shia population of Lebanon "a sense of community".
-In Lebanon, he founded and revived many organizations including schools, charities, and the Amal Movement.
+He was noted to have given the Shia population of Lebanon "a sense of community".
+In 1974, al-Sadr co-founded the Amal Movement.